Backporter/SSE-Fallout-4-Animation-Converter/README.md

 Check the changelog.MD for more info
 This Tool can convert given Animation(s) to PS4 format

+Please note: this is beta and bugs are posable so please do report them

+2nd note: this only supports Skyrim and will soon support fallout 4 but as of now its a no

 Requirements:

 HavokBehaviorPostProcess.exe found in the creation kit for Skyrim Special Edition